estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 ---

 ### **2\.
-Arboreal Cassowary Era**
+The Arms Race: Forelimb Evolution**

-**Human Time:** \~15 million years ago
+**Human Time:** ~12-6 million years ago
- **Cassowary Time:** \~15 million years ago
+ **Cassowary Time:** ~12-6 million years ago

 **Environment:**

+- Forests become fragmented and vertically layered.
+- Emergence of advanced predators (thylacines and arboreal marsupial lions) creates new selective pressures.
-- Rainforests dominate northern Australia (modern **Daintree Rainforest** region) and extend into **Arnhem Land** and **Papua New Guinea**.
+- Northern Australia (modern **Daintree Rainforest** region) and **Papua New Guinea** remain densely forested.
-- Coastal areas are dense with mangroves, while the southern regions (modern **Victoria** and **Tasmania**) are temperate rainforests.

 **Technologies:**

-- None.
-Proto-cassowaries rely solely on biological adaptations for foraging and survival.
+- Early tool use emerges, including using sticks and stones to access food (insects, honey, nuts).
+- Basic nest-building using leaves and bark.

 **Cultures:**

+- Development of coordinated mob defense against predators.
+- Social learning emerges as juveniles learn by watching experienced adults.
-- Rudimentary vocalizations emerge as warning calls for territory defense.
-Proto-cassowaries are solitary, territorial, and do not cooperate socially.
+- Rudimentary vocalizations develop for territory defense and predator warnings.

 **Biological Changes:**

-- Small claws develop at the end of their wing stubs to assist with climbing.
-- Diet shifts to include more insects (beetles, ants) and high-canopy fruit.
+- Juvenile climbing claws develop and persist into adulthood (neoteny).
+- Partial ossification of wrist joints and enhanced forelimb muscle strength.
+- Three-digit manus with curved, keratinized claws becomes stable feature.
+- Increased shoulder mobility for climbing and object manipulation.
+- Rebalanced center of gravity for bipedal movement.

 **Split from the Human Timeline:**

-- In the cassowary world, cassowaries become semi-arboreal foragers with small social interactions.
-In the human timeline, mammals (especially early primates) continue as ground-based species adapting to savannas.
+- In the cassowary world, forelimb evolution enables new survival strategies.
+In the human timeline, mammals continue as ground-based species adapting to savannas.

 ---

 ### **3\.
 The Age of Insect Farming**

-**Human Time:** \~2 million years ago
+**Human Time:** ~2 million years ago
- **Cassowary Time:** \~2 million years ago
+ **Cassowary Time:** ~2 million years ago

 **Environment:**

 - Northern Australia (**Cape York**, **Kakadu**, and **Arnhem Land**) remains densely forested and humid.
 - Central Australia is semi-arid but retains patches of wetland.
-Papua New Guinea’s mountain regions are humid and fertile.
+Papua New Guinea's mountain regions are humid and fertile.
 - Large fruiting trees and decaying plant matter support rich insect populations.

 **Technologies:**

-- Basic nest-building using leaves, bark, and decaying fruit to attract witchetty grubs, ants, and beetles.
+- Advanced nest-building using leaves, bark, and decaying fruit to attract witchetty grubs, ants, and beetles.
-- Cassowaries learn to **cultivate specific decaying materials** to optimize insect farming.
+- Cassowaries use their evolved forelimbs to **cultivate specific decaying materials** to optimize insect farming.
+- More sophisticated tool use for accessing and processing food.

 **Cultures:**

 - The first social units form around insect farms—groups of four specializing in different roles: Farmer, Hunter, Child Rearer, and Connector.
 - Groups remain small and territorial but begin cooperating within family units.
+- Enhanced social learning and tool use transmission between generations.

 **Biological Changes:**

 - Improved cognitive abilities due to a high-protein insect diet.
 - Social instincts begin to evolve, favoring cooperation within small groups.
+- Forelimb adaptations become fully integrated into daily activities.

 **Split from the Human Timeline:**

 - Humans remain ground-based hunters and foragers in Africa.
-Cassowaries develop early cooperative farming behaviors.
+Cassowaries develop early cooperative farming behaviors with their evolved forelimbs.

 ---